 The full cost of Idalia is still to be determined — and while it may be the costliest storm of this year, it remains to be seen where it will fit in American history.
 Historically, hurricanes have been the most expensive natural disasters in U.S. history, with cyclonic storms making up the first eight in our list.
 Storm surge (damage from which is not covered by homeowner’s insurance and may require flood insurance) is the main source of hurricanes' damage.

 Take a look here at the 11 most expensive natural disasters in U.S. history.

 11. Hurricane Ike (2008), $40.2 Billion in Damage

-Hurricane Ike was only a Category 2 hurricane when it made landfall in September 2008, but its size was exceptional.
+Hurricane Ike was only a Category 2 hurricane when it struck land in September 2008, but its size was exceptional.

-Tropical-force winds extended a total of 425 miles from the northwest to the southeast as it made landfall in Texas, bringing a destructive and deadly storm surge across the Texas and southwest Louisiana coasts.
+Tropical-force winds extended a total of 425 miles from the northwest to the southeast as the eye came across Texas, bringing a destructive and deadly storm surge across the Texas and southwest Louisiana coasts.